American Express Gold vs. Delta SkyMiles Gold: Which is Better in 2025?

 Spending Rewards: 2x Miles on restaurants (worldwide), groceries (US-only), and Delta flights; 1x points on everything else

 Misc.
-Benefits: Free first checked bag on all Delta flights, $100 flight credit if you spend $10,000 on the card in a year, 20% back on in-flight purchases, 15% discount on all award travel, priority boarding
+Benefits: Free first checked bag on all Delta flights, $200 flight credit if you spend $10,000 on the card in a year, 20% back on in-flight purchases, 15% discount on all award travel, priority boarding, $100 hotel credit (booked through Delta)

 While the benefits and spending rewards of the SkyMiles Gold card aren’t as good as those of the American Express Gold, this is largely due to the fee difference.
-After 3 years of having the cards, the SkyMiles Gold will cost you $198 in fees while the AmEx Gold will cost you $750; the cost burden of holding the SkyMiles Gold is far more tolerable for anyone who is averse to paying larger fees (even if the value you get back may negate a lot of the price).
+After 3 years of having the cards, the SkyMiles Gold will cost you $300 in fees while the AmEx Gold will cost you $975; the cost of holding the SkyMiles Gold is far more tolerable for anyone averse to paying larger fees (even if the value you get back may negate a lot or all of the fee).

-Unsurprising for a card with a low annual fee, the SkyMiles Gold card gives no free flights or Delta status to cardholders.
+Unsurprising for a card with a low annual fee, the SkyMiles Gold card gives no free flights or status to its holders.
 If you’re a Delta frequent flier who isn’t opposed to paying slightly higher annual fees, we recommend checking out the Delta SkyMiles Platinum.
-The SkyMiles Platinum is the same annual price as the AmEx Gold ($250) but provides Delta status benefits, lounge access, and free companion flights!
+The SkyMiles Platinum has around same annual fee as the AmEx Gold ($325 vs. $350) but provides Delta status benefits, lounge access, and free companion flights!
 Therefore, if you’re chasing status or a more luxurious travel experience, the Platinum may be a better option for you.

 The Delta SkyMiles Gold card and the American Express Gold are both great cards, but which one is right for you?

 However, if you really want only one of these two cards, then you’ll need to make an important choice.
-Our guidance is the following:
+While it will come down to individual people’s preferences, our general guidance is the following:

-• For individuals who frequently fly on Delta, want some added benefits, but don’t want to pay a large annual fee, the Delta SkyMiles Gold is the perfect credit card for you.
-You’ll get your first year free, a free checked bag on every flight, a discount on all reward flights, and priority boarding, plus a bonus of 40,000 SkyMiles.
-However, if you fit into this category and don’t mind paying a slightly higher annual fee, the Delta SkyMiles Platinum card also offers bonuses towards status and better point earning, which we highly recommend looking into as well.
+For individuals who frequently fly on Delta, want some added benefits, but don’t want to pay a large annual fee, the Delta SkyMiles Gold is the perfect credit card for you.
+You’ll get your first year free, a free checked bag on every flight, a discount on all reward flights, and priority boarding, plus a bonus of 50,000 SkyMiles.
+However, if you fit into this category and don’t mind paying a slightly higher annual fee, the Delta SkyMiles Platinum card also offers bonuses towards status and better point earning.

-• For essentially everyone else, the American Express Gold card is the better card for you.
-The AmEx Gold offers better spending rewards, better benefits, and still lets you transfer your points to Delta SkyMiles at roughly a 1:1 ratio.
+For essentially everyone else, the American Express Gold card is the better card.
+The AmEx Gold offers greater spending rewards, better benefits, and still lets you transfer your points to Delta SkyMiles at roughly a 1:1 ratio.
 While Delta is one of our favorite airlines, earning SkyMiles is inherently less valuable than earning AmEx Membership Rewards points as they are far less flexible—every AmEx point earned could become a Delta SkyMile, but every SkyMile earned will always be a SkyMile.
 Frankly, this is a downside of every airline-specific card compared to a more general points card (such as is the case with the United Explorer card vs. the Chase Sapphire Preferred).

 We hope this article was helpful for anyone trying to decide between the American Express Gold and the Delta SkyMiles Gold!
 If you’re interested in other credit card-related content, make sure to explore our guide to combining Chase and American Express points, and if you’re into using points for hotel stays, our review of the World of Hyatt credit card and our guide to booking Hyatt hotels with points.